ChronoFare/Music_Therapy_FYP/Progress Report.md

 Sean (the previous intern) had briefed me on the programs and issues pertaining to the current "games" for rehabiliation.

-I had also had the opportunity to work with Sean to finalise and participate in
+Dr. Kumar granted permI had also had the opportunity to work with Sean to finalise and participate in the Lee Hsien Loong IDM Smart Nation Competition

 For this project, programs we are using include:
  - Visual Studios 2019 (C# Codes)